nchaulet/node-geocoder/README.md

 * `https`: This adapter uses the Https nodejs library (default)
 * `http`: This adapter uses the Http nodejs library
+* `request`: This adapter uses the request nodejs library

 You can specify request timeout using paramater `options.timeout`